 Peace and Conflict Resolution

-The Peace and Conflict Resolution area of focus, offered in association with the Duke-UNC Rotary Peace Center, aims to educate and train future leaders who will promote greater tolerance and cooperation among people.
-The program focuses on democracy, negotiation and conflict resolution; trans-boundary resource management; the global environment; and the promotion of sustainable development as a basis for world peace.
+The Peace and Conflict Resolution area of focus, offered in association with the Duke-UNC Rotary Peace Center, guides fellows interested in the connections between peace and development.
+Therefore, the program focuses on democracy, negotiation, and conflict resolution alongside issues of resource management and the promotion of sustainable development as a basis for world peace.

-The Social Policy area of focus draws on social development, safety net, education and health policies as well as on issues of disadvantage, gender, ethnic and economic inequality and social entrepreneurship.
+The Social Policy area of focus draws on social development and safety net policies, along with education and health policies.
+Fellows may also cover issues of disadvantage, gender, ethnic and economic inequality, and social entrepreneurship.

 Innovation and Entrepreneurship